metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/01-my-first-candy-machine-part2.md

 </AccordionItem>
 </Accordion>

 3. Now that we have our Candy Machine we should add the mint button.
-Since we used the `ShowNFTs` as Basis we can modify part of its code and replace the show with our mint Button:
+Since we used the `ShowNFTs` as a Basis we can modify part of its code and replace the show with our mint Button:

 <Accordion>
 <AccordionItem title="Details" open={true}>
 <div className="accordion-item-padding">

 1. Replace the onClick function.
-Instead of showing a random NFT from our wallet, we will run  `metaplex.candyMachines().mint()`
+Instead of showing a random NFT from our wallet, we will run  `metaplex.candyMachines().mint()` - be aware that depending on the guards that you are using you will have to pass a `settings` array.
+You can find more information on how to build that mint function on the [minting page](../minting#minting-with-guards) and the [respective guard page](../available-guards).

 ```js
   const onClick = async () => {